nuxeo/integration-scripts/README.txt

 UPLOAD_URL  Where to upload the builds if all tests pass
             zope@gironde.nuxeo.com:/home/zope/static/nuxeo.org/snapshots
 JAVA6_HOME  Java 6 path for glassfish tests
+PGPASSWORD Use postgresql for unified data source and VCS using qualiscope
+           account with the $PGPASSWORD password.

 Output
 ~~~~~~~~